 While we're on the subject of signals that change when the hole is dug, I'd like to talk about something odd that I've noticed.

 Silver is the most highly-conductive metal on the discrimination scale.
 It should not discriminate out, right?
 Certain hobbyists will claim that silver does not form a "halo" in the soil.
 Explain the following situation, then:

 You get a broken signal; You fold back the soil plug and the signal becomes smoother; you dig a bunch of soil out of the hole, the signal disappears; then you scan the soil you've piled up next to the hole-- no signal there either.
+Wait, what??
 You scan the pile again and notice there is in fact a faint, broken "junk" signal you missed the first time.
 It was probably a nail, and it's acting this way because you broke the rust halo, right?

 You turn the detector to All Metal mode and get a loud, repeatable signal.

 This time it's not a nail, though.
 When you finally pick out the culprit, it turns out to be a silver dime!

 I've had this happen at least a dozen times.